OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/firebase-messaging.md

        ![Screenshot showing how to access the Firebase Service Account File.](images/firebase-service-account-generation.png "Firebase Service Account File access")

         **Note**: In addition to encrypting the Firebase Service Account File, the binary data associated with the Firebase Service Account File is required to use the Plugin’s Server Actions for notification triggering.
-This means that there should be a simple way to fetch this information on the app.
+This means that there should be a simple way to fetch this information in the app.
 One way to achieve this is to associate it with the Firebase Project Identifier by, for example, keeping this mapping stored in a database table.

 Now you can start to create the UI for your back-end notification service.
 For example, to send a notification to all users on the associated Firebase project (using an app with the Cloud Messaging plugin), associate the **SendNotificationToUsers** Server Action to a button and add logic to retrieve your Service Account file.

 ![Image illustrating the configuration of Server Action call for Firebase Cloud Messaging](images/fcm-server-action-call.png "FCM Server Action Call Configuration")